 - handful of cilantro sprigs

-- fresh salsa or pico de gallo (recipe below)
+- fresh pico de gallo or chunky guacamole, recipes linked above

 Healthy, delicious and easy, the perfect spring dinner!
 If you enjoyed this recipe. please subscribe for my FREE weekly recipe newsletter! (just under my picture on the right sidebar)